keysight-eggplant/eggplant-github-action/README.md

 ### `clientSecret`
 **Required** The client secret to use to authenticate with the DAI server, e.g. `e9c15662-8c1b-472e-930d-aa0b11726093`.<br />
-             Alternatively, you could set a repo secret in `GitHub Settings > Secrets > Actions` and refer to it like below:<br />
+             Alternatively, you could set a repo secret in `Repo Settings > Secrets > Actions` and refer to it like below:<br />
              `clientSecret: "${{ secrets.DAI_CLIENT_SECRET }}"`.

 ### `clientID`